ARTICLE I. Name

 Section B. Nominating Committee

-Not less than one month before the fall meeting, the President shall appoint a committee consisting of five members to be known as the Nominating Committee.
+Not less than one month before the Annual Business meeting, the President shall appoint a committee consisting of three members to be known as the Nominating Committee.
 The duties of this committee shall be to make nominations with the consent of those nominated, and to prepare a ballot for the election of such officers.
-Said ballot will be presented to the members at the fall meeting.
+Said ballot will be presented to the members at the meeting.

-Section C. On the day of the fall meeting, the President shall appoint a committee to be known as the Committee on Elections.
+Section C. On the day of the Annual Business meeting, the President shall appoint a committee to be known as the Committee on Elections.
 The duty of said Committee on Elections is to supervise all necessary activities to facilitate an orderly election.

-Section E. A majority of all votes cast shall be necessary to determine the choice of any officers to be elected.
+Section E. A majority of all votes cast by active members present during the Association Meeting shall be necessary to determine the choice of any Officers and Directors to be elected.

 ARTICLE IX.
 Duties of Officers and Directors